ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 1. Before you upgrade the `systemlink-admin` chart, run the Helm upgrade command on the `systemlink` chart to remove existing Argo CRDs.
 This command must include all flags and value file references you would use for a typical application upgrade.

-    **Note:** This wil result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
-This error can be ignored.
+    **Note:** This will result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
+Ignore this error.

 1. Run the command `kubectl get crds | grep argo` to verify the argo CRDs have been deleted.
 You may need to manually delete remaining CRDs if the Helm upgrade command does not remove all of these objects.